African wild dog: Threats

+Conservation

-The African Wild Dog Conservancy, a non-profit, 501(c)(3), non-governmental organization, began working in 2003 to conserve the African wild dog in northeastern and coastal Kenya, a convergence zone of two biodiversity hotspots.
+The non-governmental organization African Wild Dog Conservancy began working in 2003 to conserve the African wild dog in northeastern and coastal Kenya, a convergence zone of two biodiversity hotspots.
 This area largely consists of community lands inhabited by pastoralists.
-Working with local people, a pilot study was launched confirming the presence of a population of wild dogs largely unknown to conservationists.
-Over the next 16 years, local ecological knowledge revealed this area to be a significant refuge for wild dogs and an important wildlife corridor connecting Kenya’s Tsavo National Parks with the Horn of Africa in an increasingly human-dominated landscape.
+With the help of local people, a pilot study was launched confirming the presence of a population of wild dogs largely unknown to conservationists.
+Over the next 16 years, local ecological knowledge revealed this area to be a significant refuge for African wild dogs and an important wildlife corridor connecting Kenya's Tsavo National Parks with the Horn of Africa in an increasingly human-dominated landscape.
 This project has been identified as a wild dog conservation priority by the IUCN/SSC Canid Specialist Group.

 In culture

 Ancient Egypt

-Artistic depictions of African wild dogs are prominent on cosmetic palettes and other objects from Egypt's predynastic period, likely symbolising order over chaos and the transition between the wild and the domestic dog.
-Predynastic hunters may have also identified with the African wild dog, as the Hunters Palette shows them wearing the animals' tails on their belts.
+Depictions of African wild dogs are prominent on cosmetic palettes and other objects from Egypt's predynastic period, likely symbolising order over chaos and the transition between the wild and the domestic dog.
+Predynastic hunters may have identified with the African wild dog, as the Hunters Palette shows them wearing the animals' tails on their belts.
 By the dynastic period, African wild dog illustrations became much less represented, and the animal's symbolic role was largely taken over by the wolf.

 Ethiopia

 According to Enno Littmann, the people of Ethiopia's Tigray Region believed that injuring a wild dog with a spear would result in the animal dipping its tail in its wounds and flicking the blood at its assailant, causing instant death.
-For this reason, Tigrean shepherds would repel wild dog attacks with pebbles rather than with edged weapons.
+For this reason, Tigrean shepherds used to repel wild dog attacks with pebbles rather than with edged weapons.